This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whip the Base: Allow the butter to come to room temperature for at least 30 minutes, 2 hours is ideal.
-Add the butter, heavy cream, crumbled blue cheese, lemon zest, vodka, olive brine, white pepper, onion powder to a mixing bowl.
-Mix on low speed for 1 minutes and then on high speed for another 4-6 minutes, until it is light and fluffy.8 oz unsalted butter, 2 tbsp heavy cream, 2 tbsp blue cheese, 1 lemon, 1/2 tbsp vodka, 2 tbsp olive brine, 1/4 tsp white pepper, 1/4 tsp onion powder, kosher salt
+- Whip the Butter: Add butter, heavy cream, crumbled blue cheese, lemon zest, vodka, olive brine, white pepper, and onion powder to a mixing bowl.
+Using a hand mixer, whip on low for 1-2 minutes.
+Scrape the sides, and then turn the speed to high for 4-5 more minutes until light and fluffy.8 oz unsalted butter, 2 tbsp heavy cream, 2 tbsp blue cheese, 1 lemon, 1/2 tbsp vodka, 2 tbsp olive brine, 1/4 tsp white pepper, 1/4 tsp onion powder, kosher salt

-- Add the Flavor: Add the minced olives, scallions, and chives to the bowl and whip on low until combined.10 castelvetrano olives, 2 scallions, 2 tbsp chives
+- Add More Flavor: Add minced olives, scallions, and chives to the butter and whip on low until just combined.10 Castelvetrano olives, 2 scallions, 2 tbsp chives

 - Stuff the Olives: Stuff the whole olives with blue cheese crumbles and skewer them.whole castelvetrano olives, blue cheese

 - Assemble and Serve: Spoon the whipped butter into a serving bowl to create a tower.
 Top the butter with chives, a drizzle of olive oil, and the skewered olives.
-Enjoy with crispy bread.chives, olive oil
+Enjoy spread across crispy bread.chives, olive oil

 Kitchen Cam